reuk/wayverb/docs_source/ray_tracer.md

 time-consuming, even on modern hardware.

 If, on the other hand, audio-rate results are not required, then the number of necessary rays is much lower.
-Vorlander suggests a sampling period of the order of magnitude of milliseconds, which requires at least 40-times fewer rays [@vorlander_auralization:_2007, p.
+Vorländer suggests a sampling period of the order of magnitude of milliseconds, which requires at least 40-times fewer rays [@vorlander_auralization:_2007, p.
 186].